fbef0102/L4D1_2-Plugins/map-decals/readme.md

 		* Aim at a wall and use !paintdecal <decalname> the name you just type in decal.cfg
 		* say !savedecal to save a Decal to the config whilst aiming at it, "!savedecal all" saves all Decals (on current Map), "!savedecal [id]" saves a Decal by id, "!savedecal [last]" saves last painted Decal, "!savedecal [name]" saves all Decals by decalname (on current Map)
 		* The decals will be saved to configs\map-decals\maps\XXXXXX.cfg (XXXXXX is map name)
+		* Restart map to see if the Decal is already on the wall

 - - - -
 # 中文說明